Varsha is a specialist public law barrister, with a particular emphasis in mental capacity, mental health law, and community care.

 She is a member of the Attorney General’s London C Panel of Junior Counsel.

-Varsha graduated from Cambridge University with a BA/MSci (Hons) in Natural Sciences (Biochemistry) and an MPhil in Molecular Biology.
+Varsha graduated from Cambridge University with an MA/MSci (Hons) in Natural Sciences (Biochemistry) and an MPhil in Molecular Biology.

 She subsequently worked for a number of years in bioethics research and policy at the Nuffield Council on Bioethics.
-There she researched and prepared major reports on the ethical issues regarding dementia; neurotechnologies that intervene in the brain; and biofuels.
-She also prepared papers on the ethics of paediatric clinical trials and global health inequalities.
+There she researched and prepared major reports on the ethical issues regarding dementia, neurotechnologies that intervene in the brain, and biofuels.
+She also prepared papers on a range of other ethical issues, including the ethics of peadiatric clinical trials and global health inequalities.

 Varsha’s practice focusses on special educational needs.
 She acts for parents and local authorities in appeals to the First-Tier Tribunal regarding Education, Health and Care Plans (EHCPs), as well as appeals from the FTT to the Upper Tribunal and above.

 Varsha also accepts instructions in respect of school admission and exclusion appeals.
 She accepts instructions from charities, schools, colleges, and school governing bodies, both from the maintained and the independent sectors.